Medical Skin Care

 Here is one of the most exciting beauty advances to come to Knoxville since… well since, Botox.
-The company that brought us Botox and the wonderful filler, Juvederm, has just received FDA approval for a product that actually makes eyelashes grow “longer, thicker and darker.”
-Available only through physicians, LATISSE is a once-daily prescription treatment applied to the base of the upper eyelashes with a sterile, single-use-per-eye disposable applicator.
-LATISSE users can expect to experience longer, fuller and darker eyelashes in as little as eight weeks, with full results in 16 weeks.
+The company that brought us Botox and the fantastic filler, Juvederm, has just received FDA approval for a product that makes eyelashes grow “longer, thicker and darker.”
+Available only through physicians, Latisse is a once-daily prescription treatment applied to the base of the upper eyelashes with a sterile, single-use-per-eye disposable applicator.
+Latisse users can expect to experience longer, fuller, and darker eyelashes in as little as eight weeks, with full results in 16 weeks.

 *Because LATISSE is a prescription product, we’ll need to schedule a very brief consultation with Dr. Reath to go over the usage and safety information with you.
 Scroll down to see safety information and tips for success.

 Our office frequently receives letters and emails from our patients.
-This is one from a very special patient who lost her eyelashes during chemotherapy for breast cancer.
+This is one from a patient who lost her eyelashes during chemotherapy for breast cancer.

 Have a question about Latisse?
 Ask Dr. Reath.Ask Dr. Reath Have a question about plastic surgery?

 People go to great lengths to make their eyelashes look longer and fuller.
 Mascara, false eyelashes, and even lash extensions are quite common in the quest for lush-looking lashes.
 Imagine the excitement when Allergan discovered a way to make those dreams come true entirely by accident!
 What started as a clinical trial for a known glaucoma treatment turned out to have a highly desired side-effect – significantly longer eyelashes.
 In a popular Truth-O-Meter Tuesday video, Dr. Reath tells all.